Why I built salz.run

 - Potassium chloride — KCl powder

-- Dextrose — pure glucose powder for the carbs
+- Dextrose — Nutricost glucose powder for the carbs

 The calculator does the dosing for me — for my body weight, my sweat rate, the conditions I’m running in, the bottle I’m carrying.
 Out comes a recipe in grams.
 I weigh, I pour, I shake.

 Per-bottle cost lands around $0.25–$0.40.
 The salt rim on my hat returns.
-The eye stinging mostly stops.
+The eye stinging mostly stays, but my headaches are gone, a fair tradeoff..

 What this site is for

 Honestly?
 Mostly for me.
-The calculator is a thing I needed, and putting it on the internet is cheaper than maintaining it in a Google Sheet I’d lose track of by July.
+The calculator is a thing I needed, and putting it on the internet is more motifivating than using a Google Sheet I’d lose track of by July anyways.

 If it’s useful to you too, I’m glad.
 The Amazon links earn me a few cents per click — that’s the entire monetization.
 I’m not selling courses, I’m not sliding into your DMs, and I’m not running a Substack to upsell into anything.
 The blog is just where I write down what I’m trying on my own legs.